SimonWang9610/api/README.md

 Consequently, it might overwhelm the memory when the incoming data is very large

 The below is an example to call ChatGPT API and receive its streamed response data;

+> Remember to invoke `EventSource.close` to release all resources hold by http connections

 ```dart
 import 'dart:convert';